-The engine trouble warning light and ABS warning light (ABS model only) may come on when the key is turned to "ON" and the start switch is pushed, but this does not indicate a malfunction.
+The engine trouble warning light will come on when the key is turned to "ON" and the start switch is pushed, but this does not indicate a malfunction.

-Hazard switch "△"
+Hazard switch "▲"

 With the key in the "ON" or "p∈" position, use this switch to turn on the hazard lights (simultaneous flashing of all turn signal lights).